Area Bonus in Pokémon Sleep

 Total area bonus is 100% or more+5% to your current area

-Before that, everyone earned 5% per week from the start.
+Before any catch-up existed, everyone earned 5% per week from the start.
 Some of us ground up our bonuses the hard way.
 Do you know how much sleeping that took?

 The area bonus cap